City of Hood River restricts lodging to deter tourism

 In further efforts to stem the spread of COVID-19, the City of Hood River has ordered all tourism lodging stays to cease immediately.
 The intention of the City’s Executive Order is to reduce visitation to the area and protect health and safety.

-Tourism lodging restrictions will affect motels, hotels, short-term vacation rentals, hosted home shares, bed and breakfasts, RV parks and campgrounds in the City of Hood River.
-In the past week, despite statewide restrictions on public gatherings, many visitors have flocked to the Columbia Gorge, gathered in large groups and failed to observe state-mandated six-foot social distancing requirements, thus creating a threat and danger to everyone.
+Tourism lodging restrictions affect motels, hotels, short-term vacation rentals, hosted home shares, bed and breakfasts, RV parks and campgrounds in the City of Hood River.
+Despite statewide restrictions on public gatherings, many visitors have flocked to the Columbia Gorge, gathered in large groups and failed to observe state-mandated six-foot social distancing requirements, thus creating a threat and danger to everyone.

 To protect health and safety, Hood River’s Mayor McBride is following actions made by many Oregon tourism destinations, imposing several new restrictions to prevent recreational visitors from coming to Hood River in violation of Governor Brown’s Stay Home, Stay Safe Executive Order.

 All transient lodging facilities in Hood River shall be restricted, with some exceptions.
 Only the following uses of transient lodging facilities shall be allowed:

 - Registered guests staying for a minimum of 30 consecutive days.

 - Essential personnel as defined by federal or state law, where lodging is necessary to provide essential work in the local area.

 - Individuals deemed vulnerable by the Hood River County Health Department, which may include but not be limited to, homeless individuals or individuals placed in quarantine due to the public health emergency.

 - Other individuals authorized by the Hood River County Health Department.